 Secretary: Matthew Morrison, PharmD earned his Doctor of Pharmacy through the University of Connecticut and then completed a general practice residency at Hartford Hospital.
 He went on to earn his BCPS certification in 2018.
 He is currently transitioning from a role of staff pharmacist to emergency medicine pharmacist at Hartford Hospital where his interests lie in the critical care setting.

-Senior Board Member: Teresa Papstein, RPh, BCNSP, is the Pharmacy Clinical Manager and Residency Program Director at Bridgeport Hospital.
+Senior Board Member: Teresa Papstein, RPh, BCNSP, is the Pharmacy Clinical Manager and PGY1 Pharmacy Residency Program Director at Bridgeport Hospital.
 She is also is an adjunct assistant professor of pharmacy practice.
 She is a graduate of the University of Connecticut School of Pharmacy with Board Certification in Nutrition Support and is an active member of ASHP, CSHP, and ASPEN.
-Papstein currently serves as the CSHP Senior Board Member.
+Teresa currently serves as the CSHP Senior Board Member.
 She is co-chair and member of multiple YNHH and Bridgeport Hospital committees.
 She has led the development of several major quality improvements related to anticoagulation management for the Yale-New Haven Health System, and has been recognized for her work on promoting clinical safety.
+Teresa is currently pursuing her Master degree in Healthcare Administration.

 Junior Board Member: Colleen Teevan, PharmD, BCPS, BCCCP is the Critical Care pharmacist and the PGY1 Residency Program Director at The Hospital of Central Connecticut.
 She received her PharmD from the UConn School of Pharmacy in 2010.
 She completed her PGY1 Residency at Saint Joseph Regional Medical Center in Mishawaka, IN and went on to complete a PGY2 Residency in Critical Care at Midwestern University in Chicago.
 Dr. Teevan then returned to Connecticut where she was the first pharmacist in the emergency department and had oversight of the medication history technician program at The Hospital of Central Connecticut.
 Colleen is Board Certified in Pharmacotherapy and Critical Care.
 In addition to clinical practice, Dr. Teevan enjoys teaching future pharmacists.